GraphBLAS/LAGraph/README.md

         * Algorithms: graph algorithms such as BFS, connected components, centrality, etc, will go here

-        * Utilities: read/write a graph from a file, etc, will go here
+        * Utilities: read/write a graph from a file, etc, will go here...

     Test: main programs that test LAGraph.
 To run the tests, first compile